Porges/ways-to-play/src/articles/people/culin.md

     - republished in 1958 under the title @GamesOfTheOrient
 - 1895: @ChineseGames
 - 1896: @CulinChess
-- 1899: Hawaiian Games[@CulinHawaiian]
+- 1899: “Hawaiian Games”, an article: @CulinHawaiian
-- 1900: Philippine Games[@CulinPhilippine]
+- 1900: “Philippine Games”, an article: @CulinPhilippine
 - 1907: @CulinNorthAmericanIndians
-- 1924: Mah-Jong[@CulinMahjong]
+- 1924: “Mah-Jong”, an article: @CulinMahjong

 ## ‘Deciphered’ Games

 Culin usually only presents names and terms in their transliterated form.
-For Chinese, it seems that the most common dictionary he used was the @TonicDictionary, so they are almost always presented in Cantonese pronunciation.
+For Chinese, it seems that the most common dictionary he used was the @TonicDictionary, so they are almost always presented with Cantonese pronunciation.

 🚧 This section is currently incomplete. 🚧